meghapoojary853/Furniture_Billing/README.md

-# Furniture_Billing
-A console-based furniture store management application written in C that allows users to browse items and generate a bill.
-Furniture Store Management System
+#Furniture Store Management System

-This is a simple, console-based application designed to simulate the operations of a furniture store named "XYZ FURNITURE".
+A console-based furniture store management application designed to simulate the operations of a furniture store named "XYZ FURNITURE".
 The program allows a user to log in, browse various categories of furniture, view different types and their prices, and generate a total bill for their selections.

 ✨ Features